landlab/landlab/docs/diffusion_raster_grid_tutorial.rst

 our working case study, though in fact the solution could apply to any of these systems.

-To work through this example, you can type in and run the code below, or you can download the file with :download:'the example script <../model_grid_guide/diffusion_with_model_grid.py>'.
+To work through this example, you can type in and run the code below, or you can download :download:'the example script <../model_grid_guide/diffusion_with_model_grid.py>'.

-or run the file
-*diffusion_with_model_grid.py*, which is located in the Landlab developer distribution under *docs/model_grid_guide*.
 The complete source code for the diffusion model is listed below.
 Line numbers are included to make it easier to refer to particular lines of code (of course, these numbers are not part of the source code).
 After the listing, we will take a closer look at each piece of the code in turn.
 Output from the the diffusion model is shown in :ref:`Figure 3 <diff1>`.

 .. code-block:: python